 The dates specified above at 2, and 4 shall be construed as a deadline.
 Questions that are not submitted before the deadline will not be considered unless this is in the interest of this tender procedure and at the discretion of IDH.
 Proposals submitted after the deadline will be returned and will not be considered in this tender procedure.

-* IDH may request Applicants to clarify their Proposal session in person or via video conference.
-This is not part of the assessment but only to clarify the Proposal to safeguard transparency and objectivity of the tender process.

 7.4.
 Questions

 Questions regarding the tender procedure can be submitted until May 5th, 2023, 5:00 PM CET, by e-mail to tender@idhtrade.org.
 With the subject mention: “Questions Tender IDH Corporate website”.